LP-Duality Theory and the Cores of Games: Related Works

 Deng et al. proved that if LP (\ref{eq.Primal}) always has an integral optimal solution, then the set of core imputations of this game is exactly the set of optimal solutions to the dual of LP (\ref{eq.Primal}).
 As is well known, integrality holds if $A$ is totally unimodular, i.e., if every square sub-matrix of $A$ has determinant of 0, $+1$ or $-1$.
 This fact helps Deng et al. characterize that the cores of several combinatorial optimization games, including maximum flow in unit capacity networks both directed and undirected, maximum number of edge-disjoint $s$-$t$ paths, maximum number of vertex-disjoint $s$-$t$ paths, maximum number of disjoint arborescences rooted at a vertex $r$, and concurrent games (defined below).

-A different kind of game, in which preferences are cardinal, is based on the stable matching problem defined by Gale and Shapley \cite{GaleS}.
+A different kind of game, in which preferences are ordinal, is based on the stable matching problem defined by Gale and Shapley \cite{GaleS}.
 The only coalitions that matter in this game are ones formed by one agent from each side of the bipartition.
 A stable matching ensures that no such coalition has the incentive to secede and the set of such matchings constitute the core of this game.
 Vande Vate \cite{Vate1989linear} and Rothblum \cite{Rothblum1992characterization} gave linear programming formulations for stable matchings; the vertices of their underlying polytopes are integral and are stable matchings.
 More recently, Kiraly and Pap \cite{TDI-Kiraly2008total} showed that the linear system of Rothblum is in fact totally dual integral (TDI).

 To deal with games having an empty core, e.g., the general graph matching game, the following two notions have been given in the past.
 The first is that of {\em least core}, defined by Mascher et al. \cite{Leastcore-Maschler1979geometric}.
 If the core is empty, there will necessarily be sets $S \subseteq V$ such that $v(S) < p(S)$ for any imputation $v$.
 The least core maximizes the minimum of $v(S) - p(S)$ over all sets $S \subseteq V$, subject to $v(\emptyset) = 0$ and $v(V) = p(V)$.
-This involves solving an LP with exponentially many constraints, though, if a separation oracle can be implemented in polynomial time, then the ellipsoid algorithm will accomplish this in polynomial time \cite{GLS}; see below for a resolution for the case of the matching game.

 A more well known notion is that of {\em nucleolus} which is contained in the least core.
 After maximizing the minimum of $v(S) - p(S)$ over all sets $S \subseteq V$, it does the same for all remaining sets and so on.
 A formal definition is given below.

 \begin{definition} For an imputation $v: {V} \rightarrow \cR_+$, let $\theta(v)$ be the vector obtained by sorting the $2^{|V|} - 2$ values $v(S) - p(S)$ for each $\emptyset \subset S \subset V$ in non-decreasing order.
 Then the unique imputation, $v$, that lexicographically maximizes $\theta(v)$ is called the {\em nucleolus} and is denoted $\nu(G)$. \end{definition}